+Not a good idea!
 This represents a serious breach of the regulatory requirements and firms will be closed down if they cannot show they have fully compliant cover and are operating within all the rules.

 Because of the historical problems surrounding the industry, it is highly regulated and insurance cover has become more restrictive and expensive.
 Given this, we cannot over-emphasise the importance of maintaining robust internal risk management systems, ensuring you have a good risk profile and getting expert advice from a specialist broker.
 It’s also important to begin your renewal process in good time.
 As the market tightens you may be faced with higher premiums and less favourable terms – so don’t put yourself in the position of having to accept a policy you are not happy with simply because you’ve left it too late to explore alternatives.

 This guidance note is intended for information purposes only.
-Whilst all care has been taken to ensure the accuracy of the guidance note it is not to be regarded as a substitute for specific advice.
+Whilst all care has been taken to ensure the accuracy of the guidance note, it is not to be regarded as a substitute for specific advice.
 This guidance note shall not be reproduced in any form without our prior permission. © Professional Indemnity Insurance Brokers Ltd